A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Post-Merger Evolution

 \cite{schw+12} went a step further, porting the same 0.6 - 0.9 {\Msun} simulation, as well as seven other systems, into two-dimensional ZEUS-MP2 simulations \citep{haye+06}, using the Helmholtz equation of state and an $\alpha=3\times10^{-2}$ viscosity.
 They confirm the one-dimensional results, finding complete spin-down and transformation of the rotationally supported disk into a tenuous, spherically symmetric, hot envelope.
 They find a 50\% increase in the temperature of the hottest point, and a factor of 3 increase in the corresponding density.
 They also find entropy to roughly be constant in the remnant, except in the outer regions and at the very center, where dissipation of rotational energy leads to heating.

 It is encouraging that the results of the above detailed simulations are similar to what we find using our first-order estimates.
 For our 0.6 - 0.9 {\Msun} remnant, our estimate give increases for the hottest equatorial point of a factor of 2.5 in density and 1.6 in temperature, reasonably close to what is found by \citeauthor{schw+12}\footnote{For the hottest point along the rotational axis, we find a factor of 4.8 increase in density and 2.1 increase in temperature, suggesting our model does not depict as well the evolution of the outer hot envelope along the rotational axis.}.
 Thus, our simplifying assumptions appear to be appropriate at least for dissimilar-mass mergers, where most of the rotational dissipation will be in the disk and envelope, and the structure of the remainder is roughly spherically symmetric (both in density and temperature).
 It is not clear our estimates would be equally good for similar-mass mergers, where rotational dissipation should occur throughout the star, heating the entire remnant, and where there are substantial differences between the remnant's density and temperature structures.
+In particular, the rotational axis hotspots may dissipate, which would potentially make it more difficult for a similar-mass system to achieve a runaway.
 It will thus be particularly interesting to simulate the further evolution of those remnants in more detail.
 Unfortunately, no such remnants were included by \citeauthor{shen+12} and \citeauthor{schw+12}.